New Zealand's National Sea Kayaking Body

 Kayak Zak's Adaptive Paddling ~ adaptive kayak program in Northwest California.

-For more Adaptive Paddling hints there is the book Canoeing and Kayaking for Persons with Disabilities Instruction Manual from the American Canoe Association (ACA) by Janet Zeller and Anne Worthem Weber or
+For more Adaptive Paddling hints there is the book Canoeing and Kayaking for Persons with Disabilities Instruction Manual from the American Canoe Association (ACA) by Janet Zeller and Anne Worthem Weber.

 See also Outfitting A Kayak For Paddlers With A Disability by Mark Theobald of DisabledAdventurers.com